Equity Financing for Your Business

 Equity bridge financing

-Venture capital firms often take the risk to help a struggling business if they see a strong potential for growth, especially since they’ll be able to reap the returns for years to come.
+Venture capital firms may take the risk to help a struggling business if they see a strong potential for growth, as this can indicate a higher return on their investment.

 Crowdfunding platforms

 Crowdfunding for business involves creating a public fundraising campaign to collect donations from friends, family and the general public.
-Popular crowdfunding platforms include GoFundMe, Kickstarter and Indiegogo.
+Popular crowdfunding platforms include Fundable, Kickstarter and Indiegogo.
+EquityNet is another crowdfunding site, though it primarily focuses on connecting you with accredited investors like venture capitalists and angel groups.

-While you don’t need to repay the donations you receive, some platforms require you to give something in return, such as discounted rates, free t-shirts or VIP access to events.
-Additionally, most crowdfunding platforms deduct a small fee for their services and some will only release the funds if you meet your full financial goal.
+While you don’t need to repay the donations you receive, some platforms require you to give something in return, such as discounted rates, VIP access to events or even equity in your business.
+Additionally, most crowdfunding platforms deduct a small fee for their services and some will only release the funds if you meet your goal.

 Initial public offerings (IPOs)

-Bigger companies with a solid track record can consider raising funds through initial public offerings (IPOs), which is where you sell company stock to the general public.
-However, businesses typically need to operate for around eight to ten years before exploring this option.
+Bigger companies with a solid track record can consider raising capital through initial public offerings (IPOs), which is where you sell company stock to the general public.
+However, businesses typically need to operate for around eight to 10 years before exploring this option.

-For smaller companies wanting to sell stock shares, you can start by offering over-the-counter (OTC) stocks on the Pink market.
+Smaller companies wanting to sell stock shares can start by offering over-the-counter (OTC) stocks on the Pink market.
 This is a trading platform for stocks not listed on the major exchanges.
-Keep in mind that you usually need some shareholders on board before offering any type of IPO.
+Keep in mind that you usually need some shareholders on board before offering any type of IPO and that it may require extensive paperwork and legal requirements.

-If your business needs access to more funds, two popular options include debt financing and equity financing.
+If your business needs funds, two popular financing options include debt financing and equity financing.

-With debt financing, you borrow a set amount of funds from a bank, credit union, alternative lender or Community Development Financial Institution (CDFI).
-The most common forms of debt financing include small business loans, lines of credit and SBA loans.
+With debt financing, you borrow a set amount of funds from a bank, credit union or alternative lender.
+The most common forms of debt financing include small business loans and lines of credit.
 The lender doesn’t have any stakes in the company.
 Instead, you simply repay the debt with added interest.

 Equity financing, on the other hand, involves selling a portion of your company’s equity in exchange for capital.
 For example, you could sell 20% of ownership in your business to an investor to help fund a major expense or expansion.
 The investor will then own 20% of your company and can contribute toward making key business decisions.